-First of all, welcome back to the Scandinavia, at last!
+First of all, welcome back to Scandinavia, at last!

 Actually, as far as I remember, you were in Scandinavia doing a promo for MASTER OF DISGUISE in 1989, right?

-You know, I have to blame the record label because every time we put a record out and we want to tour every country in Europe, the record label says “No. Don’t come, no one wants to see you.
+You know, I have to blame the record label because every time we put a record out, and we want to tour every country in Europe, the record label says, “No. Don’t come, no one wants to see you.
 Don’t bother”.
-And they keep saying it, they just said it recently “Don’t come, no one wants to see you”.
-And it’s like ok; we were stupid for listening because obviously there is an audience here in Sweden and in other countries.
+And they keep saying it; they just said it recently “Don’t come, no one wants to see you.”
+And it’s like, ok, we were stupid for listening because there is an audience here in Sweden and other countries.

-If you don’t do any gigs you don’t sell any albums, if you don’t sell any albums no one will come to see your shows… the same old story!
+If you don’t do any gigs, you don’t sell any albums.
+If you don’t sell any albums, no one will come to see your shows… the same old story!

-That’s what I kept telling them “We need to play” and they said, “Don’t, no one cares” and that’s totally wrong.
-I mean, if people see us they’ll be more inclined to know the songs, buy the albums, be part of the show.
-(The audience is) the 6th member of the band, a lot of them out there don’t even know the songs but they’re involved in the show.
-It is tragic that they don’t know the songs but hopefully we are going to fix that.
+That’s what I kept telling them, “We need to play,” and they said, “Don’t, no one cares,” and that’s totally wrong.
+I mean, if people see us, they’ll be more inclined to know the songs, buy the albums, be part of the show.
+(The audience is) the 6th member of the band, a lot of them out there don’t even know the songs, but they’re involved in the show.
+It is tragic that they don’t know the songs, but hopefully, we will fix that.
 We’re not listening to the record label or anyone else from now on.
-We are coming here and we’re working with someone right now to book October/November.
-I don’t even know who these people are but I don’t care, we’re coming.
+We are coming here, and we’re working with someone right now to book October/November.
+I don’t even know who these people are, but I don’t care; we’re coming.

-This time you’re doing two festivals in Europe this Swedenrock and then little later on there’s Bang Your Head in Germany.
-Do you have plans to do more shows here in near future?
+This time you’re doing two festivals in Europe this Swedenrock, and then a little later on, there’s Bang Your Head in Germany.
+Do you have plans to do more shows here shortly?

-We’re doing Bang Your Head in June and then we’re talking to some agent right now who is booking us for October/November with like 2 shows in each country.
+We’re making Bang Your Head in June, and then we’re talking to some agent right now who is booking us for October/November with like two shows in each country.

-Speaking a little bit about your Swedenrock show which ended a few hours ago, wasn’t it kind of dull to play such an ambitious show with lot of theatrics, at 12 o’clock in the afternoon?
+Speaking a little bit about your Swedenrock show, which ended a few hours ago, wasn’t it kind of dull to play such an ambitious show with a lot of theatrics at noon?

-Yeah, it was but I’m fine with that.
-Even though it’s 12 o’clock we’re still on the main stage so I was happy about that.
-But I knew Saturday everyone is burned out.
-If we were to play 12 o’clock Thursday things would have been different, but you know, I’m happy with the response we got and I’m just happy to play in Sweden finally.
+Yeah, it was, but I’m fine with that.
+Even though it’s noon, we’re still on the main stage, so I was happy about that.
+But I knew that on Saturday, everyone was burned out.
+If we were to play at noon Thursday, things would have been different, but you know, I’m happy with the response we got, and I’m just happy to play in Sweden finally.